google/TensorNetwork/docs/basic_mps.rst

   print(f'Selected components of tensor: {component}') print(f'Corresponding coefficient of tensor: {contracted_node.tensor[component]}')

-Notice that the implementation still takes a lot of memory resources because we are beginning with a tensor of random components (so our tensor has no symmetries a priori) and then performing contraction on each of the edges.

-Even so, we take small bond_dimensions (this could be understood as analyzing *low entanglement* systems).
-This is not what a typical ground state of a quantum many-body state would look like, specially if it has nearest-neighbor interactions or some special symmetry.
-In that case the matrices of the MPS will be more sparse and more clever contraction algorithms can be used, besides the fact that we are usually interested in some expectation value rather than exact coefficients.
-This involves calculating the inner product of two states, which we will show now.
+MPS form a special class of 1-dimensional quantum wave functions which are only weakly entangled.
+In 1 spatial dimension, there is a rigorous proof that ground states of gapped local Hamiltonians can be approximated to arbitrary accuracy by an MPS with finite bond dimension :math:`D`.
+Conversely, for any
+MPS one can construct a local gapped Hamiltonian which has this MPS as its ground state (called a parent Hamiltonian).

 Inner Product of MPS
 --------------------

-Inner products appear all the time in calculations of expectation values and norms of quantum states.
+Inner products appear all when calculating expectation values and norms of quantum states.
 They are sometimes called *overlaps*.
 Notice that the MPS structure makes the inner product of tensors graphically intuitive, involving the contraction of all the connected edges and bonds:

 .. figure:: _static/basic_mps/tensor_4.png
   :align: center